lijiangdong/lijiangdong.github.io/_posts/2011-03-10-sample-post.md

 published: true
 ---

 Below is just about everything you'll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+Check the source code to see the many embedded elements within paragraphs.<!--more-->

 # Heading 1